RSS

 Main article: Digitalization of the forest industry

-2024: Russia began to cut down trees with laser
+In Russia, they began to cut down trees with a laser

 In the Novgorod region, the TRINITI ES mobile laser complex was used.
 This was announced on April 3, 2024 by Rosatom.
 Read more here.